It normally indicates the present of another condition, usually an infection.

 How is body temperature measured?

-Body temperature is measured using a thermometer, which is placed in the mouth, ear, anus, or arm.
-However, the readings may not all be the same.
+Body temperature is measured by placing a thermometer in the mouth, ear, anus, or arm.
+The readings may not all be the same.

-A person's body temperature will also change after eating, during periods of high activity levels, with different clothing, after smoking, in warm or cold rooms, and at various points of a woman's menstrual cycle.
+Body temperature also varies after eating, during periods of high activity levels, with different clothing, after smoking, in warm or cold rooms, and at various points of a woman's menstrual cycle.

-Body temperature may also depend on the time of day, with it lower in the morning than during the day or in the evening.
+It may also depend on the time of day.
+It is often lower in the morning than during the day or in the evening.